varnish/Varnish-Book/varnish_book.rst

 Summary of VCL
 --------------

-- VCL provides a state machine for controlling Varnish.
+- VCL provides a state machine for controlling Varnish
-- Each request is handled independently.
+- Each request is handled independently
-- Building a VCL file is done one line at a time.
+- Building a VCL file is done one line at a time

 .. container:: handout